arsiba/tofulint/docs/user-guide/calling-modules.md

 # Calling Modules

 You can inspect not only the root module but also [module calls](https://developer.hashicorp.com/terraform/language/modules/syntax#calling-a-child-module).
-TFLint evaluates each call (i.e. `module` block) and emits any issues that result from the specified input variables.
+TofuLint evaluates each call (i.e. `module` block) and emits any issues that result from the specified input variables.

 ```hcl
 module "aws_instance" {